Clinically Enhanced Pharmacist Independent Prescribing

 - directed and self-directed study

-As the course is 40 credits, you will need to dedicate approximately 400 hours to this programme, which equates to around 8-10 hours of work each week (this excludes study days and time with DSMP).
+As the course is 40 credits, you will need to dedicate approximately 400 hours to this programme, which equates to around 8-10 hours of work each week (this excludes study days and time with DPP).

 Directed and self-directed learning